ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ___

-The aim of this sprint was to decide on
+The aim of this sprint was to decide on our architecture and how we intended to progress.
+Practically speaking, we got setup on Github, and set about understanding the basics of GitHub with push and pull requests.
+We agreed upon how we would communicate with one another.
+We decided on multiplayer board games for the elderly with a video feed.
+We also decided to call the product 'NotSoBored Games'.
+And, in addition, we began by adding to the readme in our repository.

 ### Key points